Ada-Developers-Academy/C3Projects--SeeMore/README.md

   - Automatically pulls in Instagram timeline feed for the authenticated user
   - Uses **cron** to periodically update feeds without duplication
   - Allows Users to share favorite stories back to social media services

+### User Stories

+# As a logged out user
+- I can sign up
+  - with OAuth developer
+  - with instagram
+- I can log in

+# As a logged in user
+- I can sign out

+- I can see a chronological feed of posts from users you choose to follow
+  - Instagram
+  - Twitter

+- I can search Instagram users
+  - and follow that user
+- I can search Twitter users
+  - and follow that user